 Quite simple, yet frequently ignored, this principle simply states that a user, process, or other entity shall have only the least required privileges necessary to complete its tasks.
 For example, a log database table does not need DELETE or UPDATE privileges, and yet database administrators commonly grant all privileges possible to a service rather than tailor-fit the permissions to exactly only what is needed.

-There is no reason to keep credit card data in the same database as your news articles.
+There is no reason to keep sensitive, personal information such as credit card numbers in the same database as your news articles.
 There is also no reason to store passwords in plaintext or with poor hashing techniques.
-If you segment and distribute your data, then your database and its contents becomes a far less valuable target.
+If you segment and distribute your data, then your database and its contents become a far less valuable target.
 Would you keep all your belongings in your home, or would you keep some in your safe deposit box?

 This is why SQL injections happen.
-When user input is not sanitized, an attacker has the ability to complete a SQL injection attack, amplified by the aforementioned two points.
-Once an attacker gains access via unsanitized input, availability of sensitive data and unlimited privileges give them everything they could ever want to wreak havoc.
+When user input is not sanitized for potential SQL commands, an attacker has the ability to complete an SQL injection attack, amplified by the aforementioned two points.
+Once an attacker gains access by including unsanitized input in an SQL query, availability of sensitive data such as credit card data or personal details and unlimited privileges give them everything they could ever want to wreak havoc.

 That is it.
 Just those three simple problems that have caused over one million web pages in under a month to become compromised, including the United Nations' and several other high profile websites, have consistently kept SQL injections in OWASP's top ten list.
 It is almost absurd, with how simple these three problems are, that SQL injections keep happening.
 So what can developers do?

-Later in our series of SQL injection articles, we will go over more technical details of a SQL injection attack and how to protect against them.
+Later in our series of SQL injection articles, we will go over more technical details of an SQL injection attack and how to protect against them.
 But for now, the most important point we can stress is that developers and systems administrators do not fall prey to these three problems we have mentioned.
-Developers need to ensure they implement the least privilege necessary for a web application's needs, segregate or encrypt data such that a database becomes a far less valuable target, and, most importantly, always sanitize user input!
+Developers need to ensure they implement the least privilege necessary for a web application's needs, segregate or encrypt data such that a database becomes a far less valuable target, and, most importantly, always sanitize user input, especially if it is used in SQL statements!
 These are incredibly simple techniques that, if applied as consistently as SQL injections rank in the top ten list, can potentially eliminate SQL injections from that top ten list for the first time since it was created.

 One easy and quick way to check if your websites and web applications are vulnerable to SQL Injection is by scanning them with an automated web application security scanner such as Netsparker.